beniza/dict-dictpress-conversions/README.md

 ## Disclaimer

-Most tasks, including coding are accomplished with the help of AI.
+Most tasks, including coding, are accomplished with the help of AI.

 ## Project Status